MayurSalunke0408/Data-Analytics-in-45-Days/README.md

-# Generate the README.md content as a string
-readme_content = """# 📊 HTD Data Analytics – 45 Days Learning Program
+# Data Analytics – 45 Days Learning Program

 Welcome to the official repository for the **HTD (Hire-Train-Deploy) Data Analytics Program**.
 This 45-day roadmap equips learners with essential skills in Python, SQL, Statistics, Power BI, and Interview Preparation to make them job-ready for analytics roles.